TheImagingSource/tiscamera/doc/pages/tcam-gstreamer.rst

 The Imaging Source Gstreamer Plugins
 ####################################

-The following plugins are offered by us.
+The following plugins are offered by `The Imaging Source`.
-When an element property is also available through the property interface its name in said interface will be explicitly listed as "PI: property-name".

 .. _tcammainsrc: